Step-by-step jewelry photography workflow showing smartphone capture, AI retouching, and final marketplace listing

 What You Need to Get Started

-A smartphone made in 2020 or later, a window with indirect daylight or a $30 LED softbox, a sheet of white paper or foam board, a small piece of adhesive putty for positioning rings, and an account on Jewels Retouch (free to start with 3 images).
+A smartphone made in 2020 or later, a window with indirect daylight or a $30 LED softbox, a sheet of white paper or foam board, a small piece of adhesive putty for positioning rings, and an account on Jewels Retouch (free to start with 1 credit + 3 included first previews).
 No tripod, no DSLR, no Photoshop required.

 The barrier to professional jewelry photography has dropped dramatically.
 Five years ago, creating catalog-quality jewelry images required a DSLR camera, studio lighting, a light tent, Photoshop expertise, and either professional retouching skills or a budget to outsource editing.
 Today, a smartphone and an AI retouching tool produce comparable results.